snacktavish/TreeUpdatingComparison/TreeUpdating.md

     fastq-dump --split-files SRR19127720
 ```

-The new sequence data and alignment to update are available via wget
+The new sequence data and alignment to update are in the folder `extensiphy/neisseria_demo`

 ```
-    wget ***blargh best way to get data files*** tar -xzvf EP_tutorial_data.tar.xz
-    cd EP_tutorial_data
+    cd neisseria_demo
 ```
-(Commands below assume that you have unpacked this into your extensiphy directory)

 NCBI places these sequences in a SNP tree, but that does not incorporate any uncertainty, or a full phylogenetic analysis.